mit-plv/riscv-semantics/hardware-hacker.md

 That leaves [`Spec`](src/Spec), which has a bunch of things you might be interested in.

-The first is [`Decode.hs`](src/Spec/Decode.hs), which lays out all of the instructions and their parameters, and describes how instructions are extracted from words.
+The first is [`Decode.hs`](src/Spec/Decode.hs), which lays out all of the instructions and their parameters, also describing how instructions are extracted from words.

 Next, there are a series of files that describe the execution of different RISC-V instruction subsets.
 These are all files of the form `Execute*.hs` ([`ExecuteI.hs`](src/Spec/ExecuteI.hs), [`ExecuteM.hs`](src/Spec/ExecuteM.hs), [`ExecuteF.hs`](src/Spec/ExecuteF.hs)...).